 14. Hot chocolate with marshmallows at Mindy’s Hot Chocolate

 As regular readers will know, I don’t have much of a sweet tooth.
 I made an exception, however, for the hot chocolate and home-made marshmallows at the eponymous Mindy’s Hot Chocolate in Bucktown.
 Chef Mindy Segal has won a bunch of awards as a pastry chef, and it’s clear why: she makes quite simply the thickest, richest, tastiest hot chocolate that’s ever passed my lips.
 And the marshmallows are like dreamy puffs of raw meringue – heavenly.

 15. Cocktails at Three Dots and a Dash

 Tiki bars seem to be enjoying a revival in the US, and the original and best is at Three Dots and a Dash.
 It is not, however, easy to find.
 Wander down an alley off W Hubbard St (never mind the fact that the address says N Clark St) to find an unmarked entrance flanked by skulls.
 Once inside, go down the stairs to the basement where hidden treasures await… I only ordered one drink (the signature, presumably – its name was the same as the bar’s) and left considerably tipsy.
 You have been warned.

-This article was first published in November 2015, but was updated in September 2018 following another visit to Chicago.
+This article was first published in November 2015, but was updated in September 2018 and September 2019 following later visits to Chicago.